2021 Review: Citi Secured Mastercard – Is It a Path to Better Credit?

 - Must be 18 to apply

-- Personal identifying information, including SSN, email address, and phone number
+- Personal information: Name, date of birth, SSN, email address, and phone number

 Alternatives to the Citi Secured Mastercard

 Brendan has been writing about personal finance for over eight years, and is now taking on the challenge of bringing high-quality credit education to the masses.
 He makes sure that Credit Card Insider is covering the most important credit topics transparently and precisely, and that we have up-to-date reviews of credit cards so you can find cards that are right for you.

 Do you have a correction, tip, or suggestion for a new post?
 Contact us here.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.